-At The Law Office of Rosenstock and Azran, we have been representing car accident injury victims in Encino, Van Nuys, North Hollywood, Reseda and the surrounding communities.
-We understand California's comparative negligence lawyers, and we can help you secure a result that protects your interests.
+At The Law Offices of Rosenstock and Azran, we have been representing car accident injury victims in Encino, Van Nuys, North Hollywood, Reseda and the surrounding communities.
+We understand California’s comparative negligence lawyers, and we can help you secure a result that protects your interests.

-At The Law Office of Rosenstock and Azran, with our extensive experience valuating injury-producing incidents, we are willing and equipped to look deeply into the facts and circumstances surrounding injury-producing incidents and instrumentalities, in order to ascertain the nature and extent of any comparative negligence issues that may exist in a given case.
+At The Law Offices of Rosenstock and Azran, with our extensive experience valuating injury-producing incidents, we are willing and equipped to look deeply into the facts and circumstances surrounding injury-producing incidents and instrumentalities, in order to ascertain the nature and extent of any comparative negligence issues that may exist in a given case.
 For example, if a left-turning vehicle negligently cuts off an oncoming vehicle, the common approach to evaluating liability is to place blame on the left-turning motorist.

 Many injured persons in that case go without legal representation and fail to obtain relief or justice for their injuries.
 We go further.
 In that case, we investigate possible contributing factors, such as whether the oncoming motorist was speeding, whether he or she made a lane change at the last moment after the left turn had already begun, whether there were any visual obscurement, whether the oncoming vehicle ran a red light or other factors played a part.
 If you are deemed partly responsible for the accident or your injuries, it could have an effect on how much compensation you receive.
 Nonetheless, it does not necessarily mean that you are precluded from receiving compensation for your injuries.